aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/owner/index.md

 ## Staking with CLI

 :::tip Stake with UI
 You can also use UI to perform a few staking operations.
-See the [**Initialize staking pool** section](/nodes/ait/steps-in-ait3#initialize-staking-pool).
 Proceed below to use the CLI to perform staking operations.
 :::

 - Initialize CLI with your wallet private key or create new wallet